neurologic/Comparative-Animal-Behavior/_build/html/_sources/observation-and-analysis/observation.md

 ***Q: What 'activity budget' would you expect 'by chance' for each behavior in an ethogram?
 Calculate this 'null hypothesis' for an animal with an ethogram of 5 behaviors: X, Y, Z, A, and P.***

 Animal behaviorists use ethograms to determine an animal's *activity budget*.
-Now that you have your ethogram of meerkat behavior, you will determine a meerkat activity budget.
-You will watch a new video of meerkat behavior in which you focus on recording the behavior of a single individual.
-You will record the start time of each behavior and the behavior name.
-It is helpful to develop a short code that you can use for each behavior category (e.g. drinking could be denoted with a ‘D’).
+Now that you have your ethogram of meerkat behavior, you will estimate a meerkat activity budget.
+You will watch a new video of meerkat behavior in which you focus on recording the behavior of a single individual. *You will record the start time of each behavior and the behavior name.* It is helpful to develop a short code that you can use for each behavior category (e.g. drinking could be denoted with a ‘D’).
 You can take the initial data using any format you choose (e.g. I used a pen and paper) and you can subsequently enter your data into an electronic spreadsheet if it is helpful for you.

 Use the following format for your data record: